CUNYTechPrep/ctp2017/assignments/README.md

 - One presentation per team
 - Submit to your project mentor prior to week 9 class for feedback
 - You must be ready to present during Week 9 class

+### Second Project Presentation
+**Presentations are during Week 14 classes: (12/05 - 12/08)**

+This second project presentation is meant to help you with your presentations for demo night.
+The guidelines for this presentation are the following:

+1. I will impose a hard **5 minute time-limit** on presentations. (_Shorter is better_)
+2. Start with a **30 second pitch** to explain your project and grab the audiences interest in your project.
+    - Some starting points for developing this pitch are: _What is the problem?
+Who is the audience?
+What is the solution proposed?
+Why should I care?_
+3. Follow your pitch with a guided demo
+    - **You are in control of the demo.** (Demo something that works.)
+    - It is OK for your project to be a _work in progress_ (or not done yet!).
+    - You can flesh out your demo's by adding images, forms, HTML elements, and data that are static and not yet implemented.
+This will fill your application pages, while giving the audience an idea of where the application is going in the future.
+4. You may create one or two slides to go over any design or technical issue you want to discuss, but this is not necessary.
+(You can build a slide deck or video backup of your application in-case the demo breaks.)